I’ve never cut glass before how easy is this, really?

 Can I bring food and/or drinks into the studio?

-Yes, however, we do not allow you to have open food or drink containers on the main studio level or at a table where you or others are cutting or breaking glass.
 We wouldn’t want any stray glass to end up in your food or drink.
 Just keep it covered or take it upstairs.

 Can I bring an alcoholic beverage into the studio?